lldelisle/analysePeaks/README.md

     install.packages("devtools", repos = "https://stat.ethz.ch/CRAN/")
 }
 devtools::install_github("lldelisle/analysePeaks")
-# Or, if you want to have the tutorial (this :
+# Or, if you want to have the tutorial (this needs knitr, see Installation of dependencies section):
 devtools::install_github("lldelisle/analysePeaks", build_vignettes = TRUE)
 ```